Undefined01/flakes/README.md

      sh <(curl -L https://nixos.org/nix/install)
      ```

+     Or using the installer from DeterminateSystems:

+     ```bash
+     curl -fsSL https://install.determinate.systems/nix | sh -s -- install --prefer-upstream-nix
+     ```

+     If you change your mind, you can uninstall nix by

+     ```
+     /nix/nix-installer uninstall
+     ```

+     Or uninstall it manually following [the instructions in nix manual](https://nix.dev/manual/nix/2.33/installation/uninstall.html).

 3. Clone this repo

    If git is not installed, you can use git temporarily in the nix shell `nix --extra-experimental-features "nix-command flakes" shell nixpkgs#git`.